-There is a trend in gravel bike industry to push bigger and bigger tires.
-Both 650b (Open Wi.De. with 2,4 inch tires) and 700c where bikes like new Pivot Vault can take up to 47c tires.
+There is a trend in the gravel bike industry to push bigger and bigger tires.
+Both 650b (Open Wi.De. with 2.4-inch tires) and 700c where bikes like new Pivot Vault can take up to 47c tires.
 The reasoning is very simple: the bigger tires the more comfort you get.
 Or is it?

-First attempt was not easy and I needed to let go all the air from the tire just to put the wheel in place.
+The first attempt was not easy and I needed to let go of all the air from the tire just to put the wheel in place.
 But when inflated I discovered another problem – the mounting point for fenders was blocking tire from any movement so I needed to file it off entirely (hey, it is all about the science! ?).
-After this not that easy task I put the wheel back and inflated it.
+After this not that easy task, I put the wheel back and inflated it.
 Success!
-But the space between tire and frame was VERY narrow so I sincerely do not recommend anyone using this big tire on steel Jamis on everyday basis.
+But the space between tire and frame was VERY narrow so I sincerely do not recommend anyone using this big tire on steel Jamis on an everyday basis.

 So what the numbers say?
-In my case at 30 psi bigger tires is less comfortable in almost every situation (but in terms of front of the bike the difference was so minor that we can simply say it is not relevant).
-When riding in the forest the bigger tire offered a very slight improvement in the rear (2,4%) but on fast gravel route it was less comfortable (-9,2%) than smaller one.
+In my case at 30 psi, bigger tires are less comfortable in almost every situation (but in terms of the front of the bike the difference was so minor that we can simply say it is not relevant).
+When riding in the forest the bigger tire offered a very slight improvement in the rear (2,4%) but on the fast gravel route, it was less comfortable (-9,2%) than a smaller one.

 To be honest I did not expect that kind of results.
-I thought that the bigger tire will be always more comfortable but the numbers creates definitely a more complex story.
-For now I can conclude that running a bigger tire can be beneficial in terms of front of the bike but only when running low (like 20 psi low) air pressure and in the back you can leave a 43mm tire (which will also be beneficial in terms of rolling resistance).
+I thought that the bigger tire will be always more comfortable but the numbers create definitely a more complex story.
+For now, I can conclude that running a bigger tire can be beneficial in terms of the front of the bike but only when running low (like 20 psi low) air pressure and in the back, you can leave a 43mm tire (which will also be beneficial in terms of rolling resistance).

-Of course this all is valid for my case and my bike with narrow rim and inner tubes with max tire width 47c (which can explain why inflated tires measured just below 47mm).
-Maybe with bigger inner tubes or running tubeless will produce different results and I will test the latter in near future because I plan to experiment with a tubeless setup.
+Of course, this all is valid for my case and my bike with a narrow rim and inner tubes with max tire width 47c (which can explain why inflated tires measured just below 47mm).
+Maybe with bigger inner tubes or running tubeless will produce different results and I will test the latter in the near future because I plan to experiment with a tubeless setup.

-Since my previous test I managed to rerun them with a tubeless setup.
+Since my previous test, I managed to rerun them with a tubeless setup.
 Below you will find the results (first at 30 psi and then at 20 psi).
-In general the trend remained the same: going with bigger tire is beneficial in terms of front of the bike (but only at 20 psi) but the rear is much more complex story where in the forest you gain little but on fast gravel routes you loose some of the comfort that the smaller tire provides.
-This are indeed very interesting results but we have to remember that they apply to my testing setup and maybe different tire (like Rene Herse supple tires) may produce different results.
-So in future I will try to get them and rerun those test once again.
+In general, the trend remained the same: going with the bigger tire is beneficial in terms of front of the bike (but only at 20 psi) but the rear is much more complex story wherein the forest you gain little but on fast gravel routes you lose some of the comfort that the smaller tire provides.
+This is indeed a very interesting result but we have to remember that they apply to my testing setup and may be different tire (like Rene Herse supple tires) may produce different results.
+So in the future, I will try to get them and rerun those tests once again.